 At the same time, however, the Antarctic element is important, with five evergreen Nothofagus species in the forests not only on the South Island, but also on the North Island.
 These mutually exclusive forest types are arranged in a mosaic fashion, with no clear climatic or ecological explanation for their distribution.
 One gets the impression that the plant cover is not in equilibrium with the present environment, but that historical factors play a very large role.

 Large parts of the North Island were covered with a thick layer of hot volcanic ash by the massive eruption of Taupo 1830 years ago.
-The first pioneers to appear were the podocarpaceae, which were spread by birds.
+The first pioneers to appear were the Podocarpaceae, which were spread by birds.
 They are slowly displaced by forests with tropical elements, and in the mountains partly by Nothofagus forests.
 The South Island was covered by large glaciers in the Pleistocene, so that recolonization is still in progress there as well, especially since Nothofagus is slow to spread (◘ Fig. H-25).

 ◘ Fig. H-24 a: Kauri forests with giant specimens of Agathis microstachya in northern New Zealand; b: Fruit stand of Agathis (photos: Breckle).

-In the extremely humid southwestern Fjordland with more than 6000 mm rainfall, the Nothofagus forests are already quite similar to those of southern Chile.
+In the extremely humid SW Fjordland with more than 6000 mm rainfall, the Nothofagus forests are already quite similar to those of S Chile.
 A special feature here are the forest fall strips reminiscent of avalanches, which, however, begin in the middle of the forest on steep slopes and are 2 to 6 m wide (◘ Fig. H-26).
-When the weight of the trees growing on rock faces becomes too great, gravity causes the entire layer of vegetation, including the root system and the soil layer, to be removed.
+When the weight of the trees with heaps of epiphytic mosses growing on rock faces becomes too great, gravity causes the entire layer of vegetation, including the root system and the soil layer, to be removed.
 The bare rock left behind is recolonized with lichens, mosses and ferns until shrubbery and finally a stand of trees develops, whereupon another fall occurs.

 A grave danger to the forests of New Zealand, where originally there was no mammalian species except bats, is represented by the abandoned European red deer, whose reproduction is beyond all control and which prevents regeneration of the often inaccessible Nothofagus forests, causing very great damage in the mountains by soil erosion and flooding.
-Equally dangerous is the Australian opossum (Kuzu: ◘ Fig. H-27), introduced as a fur-bearing animal, which specializes on a tree species that forms the tree line, completely defoliates it and causes it to die, which also increases the risk of soil erosion on steep slopes.
+Equally dangerous is the Australian opossum (Kuzu: ◘ Fig. H-27), introduced as a fur-bearing animal, which specialises on a tree species that forms the tree line, completely defoliates it and causes it to die, which also increases the risk of soil erosion on steep slopes.

 New Zealand is an example of how dangerous it is when humans interfere with the natural balance by introducing new animals or plants.
 The damage often cannot be repaired.